quiltdata/quilt/docs/Catalog/RemovingStacks.md

 <!-- markdownlint-disable-next-line first-line-h1 -->
 From time to time, you may need to remove a Quilt stack from your AWS account.
-To do this, you will need to delete the CloudFormation template that created the stack, which will remove all resources associated with the stack.
+To do this, you will need to delete the CloudFormation stack that created the stack, which will remove all resources associated with the stack.

 ### NOTE: Pausing the Stack Instead of Deletion